 Crossing only mentioned the first three stones, he may have been unaware of the fourth or encroachment may have already occurred when he visited and it may have been moved already.
 Fortunately, it was not broken up or incorporated in a wall, instead it was moved into South Zeal.

 On the side nearest the footpath, the inscription “SZ 4” could be seen and on the opposite, “DC 4” but vegetation often concealed both.
 Its size was recorded as 200cm x 30cm x 30 cm.
-How it got there is a mystery.

 But now, with the aid of the South Tawton Parish Council, the landowner granted permission to relocate the bound stone.